What is Glaucoma?

 - nausea and vomiting

-The new iStent can be implanted during cataract surgery to help control the eye pressure.
+The iStent (see treatment tab) can be implanted during cataract surgery to help control the eye pressure.

 Other types of surgery that are performed to help glaucoma include trabeculoplasty and filtering.
 All of these procedures try to ease drainage of aqueous.